 SIMPLE ISN’T STUPID

 Simplification is the art of good product design.
 Don’t make users think.
-Let the product be an extension of what they already expect.
+Let the product be an extension of what they already know and expect.
 If they aren’t familiar with the technology, let the product be intuitive.

-LEARN FROM COMPETITION AND THEIR ALLIES
+LEARN FROM COMPETITION AND THEIR PATRONS

 It’s great to learn continually from your existing customers, but, don’t take your eyes off the competition and theirs.
 There is probably a reason some customers haven’t warmed up to your offering.
 Remember, convincing new customers to the market and your existing tribe is a lot easier than convincing your competitors patrons.